bojasv/1960s/basics/RPG/File_IO/ReadMe.txt

 CHAIN can only set %Found.
 SETLL can set both %Found and %Equal.
 In case of %Equal it works as SETLL+READE.

+CPYF re-orders records in ascending manner while copying record from a keyed file to a non-keyed file.

 File I/O Keywords, OpCodes and BIFs

 KeyWords